Cubostar/nerf-avatar/README.md

 # nerf-avatar
-A reproduction of Neural Scene Flow Fields
+A reproduction of Neural Radiance Fields